 25 October 2018

 In 2016, a €50,000 grant to Start Network from the government of Estonia, which is leading the world in its drive to adopt the new technology, enabled us to pilot blockchain for humanitarian financing.

-In this 'Blockchain Pilot II: summary of learnings' piece the Start network, Disberse, Trócaire Ireland, Trócaire Rwanda and Caritas Rwanda review the lessons learnt during the implementation of the pilot and analayse whether blockchain helped to make the delivery of humanitarian aid more effective, transparent and accountable
+In this 'Blockchain Pilot II: summary of lessons' piece the Start Network, Disberse, Trócaire Ireland, Trócaire Rwanda and Caritas Rwanda review the lessons learnt during the implementation of the pilot analyse whether blockchain helped to make the delivery of humanitarian aid more effective, transparent and accountable

 Blockchain is an incorruptible database of information that can be programmed to track the ownership of assets, financial and non-financial, without the need for a central authority.
 It allows any two parties to transact directly and removes the need for third-party intermediaries such as banks.
 The three key benefits this system could bring to the humanitarian sector are transparency, speed and incorruptibility.
 This is because data is embedded within the network and is open and public to view.
 Altering any unit of information on the blockchain is impossible because it implements cryptography in a peer-to-peer network that validates each other’s information, in other words self-auditing.